idaholab/moose/modules/subchannel/doc/content/source/auxkernels/UniformlyDistributedMassFlowRateAux.md

 <!-- -->

 In the case were the user wants to define a uniform mass flow rate at the inlet, the `UniformlyDistributedMassFlowRateAux` kernel can be used.
-In this kernel the user must define a total mass flow rate (`mass_flow`) which will be divided equally among the subchannels.
+In this kernel the user must define a total [!param](/AuxKernels/UniformlyDistributedMassFlowRateAux/mass_flow) rate  which will be divided equally among the subchannels.

 ## Example Input File Syntax